-Eagle Mountain Sanctuary encompasses 400,000 cubic feet on the side of a very steep, heavily wooded hillside in the Dollywood Theme Park.
+Eagle Mountain Sanctuary encompasses 400,000 square feet on the side of a very steep, heavily wooded hillside in the Dollywood Theme Park.
 The Bald Eagles residing within Eagle Mountain Sanctuary are all permanently physically disabled and would not be able to survive in the wild.
 These birds are cared for daily by AEF staff who provide fresh water and food and who visually ensure that the Eagles are in good health.
 They are given full physicals once a year when their enclosures are inspected and renovated.